bhamacher92/bhamacher92.github.io/_posts/swq_series/2025-01-01-003-compatibility-traits.markdown

 *This article is part of the Software Quality series.
 If you haven’t read the introductory article, you can check it out [here]({% post_url swq_series/2025-01-01-001-what-defines-software-quality %}).*

-ISO/IEC 25010 defines compatibility as one of the nine key quality attributes for software.
-It further breaks down compatibility into two sub-traits.\\
+ISO/IEC 25010 defines compatibility as one of the nine key quality attributes for software, breaking it down into two sub-traits. \\
-Compared to the last article about maintainability, the subcategories here are not as easily understood.
-Therefore, I will go into more detail and not strictly adhere to the ISO/IEC 25010 definitions.
+Compared to the last article on maintainability, the subcategories of compatibility are less intuitive, so I will explain them in more detail and not strictly adhere to the ISO/IEC 25010 definitions.

 ### Co-Existence

-The degree to which a product can perform its required functions efficiently while sharing a common environment and resources with other products, without detrimental impact on any other product.
+Co-existence refers to the ability of a product to perform its required functions efficiently while sharing a common environment and resources with other products, without negatively impacting any other product.

-A good example of co-existence is when two applications run on the same system and depend on the same library.
-If both systems use the same version of the library, everything works fine.
-However, if they require different versions, conflicts can occur.
+An example of co-existence is when two applications run on the same system and rely on the same library.
+If both applications use the same version of the library, everything works as expected.
+However, if they need different versions of the library, conflicts can arise.

-Another example could be a real-time environment where multiple processes run on the same machine.
-All processes must execute within their assigned time limits.
-Adding a new process might alter time behavior, potentially causing the system to breach these time constraints.
+Another example could involve real-time environments where multiple processes run on the same machine.
+Each process must meet its time constraints, so adding a new process could potentially disrupt time behavior and cause the system to exceed its limits.

-These examples are oversimplified but aim to illustrate the wide variety of challenges associated with co-existing software.
+These are simplified examples, but they demonstrate the wide range of challenges involved in ensuring co-existence between software.

 ### Interoperability

-The degree to which a system, product, or component can exchange information with other products and mutually use the information that has been exchanged.
+Interoperability is the ability of a system, product, or component to exchange information with other products and mutually use the exchanged information.

-This requirement seems straightforward, but why is it a problem?
-It depends on the context.
-In my career, much of the software I developed was highly specialized, and interoperability was not a significant issue.
-However, reflecting on it, even a small investment in interoperability considerations could have resulted in more user-friendly and flexible outcomes.
+This requirement may seem simple, but it can be problematic depending on the context.
+In my career, much of the software I developed was highly specialized, and interoperability wasn't a major concern.
+However, reflecting on it, even a small investment in interoperability considerations could have led to more flexible and user-friendly outcomes.

-Let’s explain interoperability with a simple example: music.
+Let's use this simple example to understand interoperability better.
 Imagine creating a music player with a proprietary file format.
-The software would be of limited utility because, without broader support for this format, users would be unable to play most music files.
-It’s as simple as that.
+The software would be of limited use because without broader support for that format, users wouldn’t be able to play any music files.
+It's as simple as that.

 ## How to Improve Compatibility

-The requirements for compatibility vary significantly depending on the specific system.
-However, there are some common problems that can be easily tackled.
+The requirements for compatibility vary depending on the system, but there are common problems that can be addressed.

 ### Shared Dependencies

-Sharing Dependencies as described above can easily be tackled by using dependencies with concrete versions.
-Unlike in the early versions of windows it is no problem to use multiple version of the same library.
-Today windows uses [Assemblies](https://learn.microsoft.com/de-de/dotnet/standard/assembly/) to solve this problem.
-Linux never had this issue since linux uses a very simple strategy to support concrete and canonical versions of one dependency.
-Linux provides libs with major, minor and path version and symlinks to them as shown below.
-Each application can decide for itself how precise the version has to match.
+Shared dependencies can be tackled by using dependencies with concrete versions.
+Unlike in early versions of Windows, it's now easy to use multiple versions of the same library.
+Modern Windows uses [Assemblies](https://learn.microsoft.com/de-de/dotnet/standard/assembly/) to handle this issue.
+Linux never had this problem because it uses a simple strategy to support both concrete and canonical versions of dependencies.
+It provides libraries with major, minor, and patch versions, and symlinks to them as shown below.
+Each application can decide how precisely the version needs to match.

 <div class="mermaid" style="background-color: lightgray;">
 graph LR